brighamskarda/chess/README.md

 # brighamskarda/chess

+**Version 2 of this library is now released, please use that instead. <https://github.com/brighamskarda/chess>**

 I used this project to learn GoLang.
 This library supports all of the following features:

 - FEN parsing and generation